ar-io/specs/arns/arns-core-01.md

 #### Rules

-- Must specify a valid Sub-Domain parameter (string) as a message tag.
+- Must specify a valid `Sub-Domain` parameter (string) as a message tag.
-- The name must exist in the Records table.
+- The name must exist in the `Records` table.
-- Must add X-forwarded tags to the response notice.
+- Must add `X-`forwarded tags to the response notice.

 #### Action